-When you study for a big test or learn how to play a new game, you may want to try a new method related to your style or experiment with methods from a different style.
+When you revise for a test or learn how to play a new game, you may want to try a new method related to your style or experiment with methods from a different style.

 Start by keeping track of the methods you like, so you can use them again, and keep exploring different learning methods, and see what works best for you!